2009 Shopian rape and murder hoax

-The Shopian rape and murder case, also known as Asiya, Neelofar case, is the abduction, rape and murder of two young women allegedly by the Indian Army.
-In mysterious circumstances between 29 and 30 May 2009 at Bongam, Shopian district in the Indian state of Jammu and Kashmir.
-Two women who were sisters-in-law went missing from their orchard on the way home on 29 May 2009.
-The next day morning, their bodies were found both one kilometer apart.
-Local police rejected the allegations saying that the women appeared to have drowned in a stream.
+In 2009, allegations began circulating of the purported abduction, rape and murder of two young women – Asiya Jan and Neelofar Jan – allegedly by the Central Reserve Police Force of India.
+Between 29 and 30 May 2009, at Bongam, Shopian district, Jammu and Kashmir, the two women (sisters-in-law) had gone missing from their orchard on the way home on 29 May 2009.
+The next morning, their bodies were found both one kilometer apart.
+Local police concluded the women appeared to have drowned in a stream, rejecting allegations that their deaths were homicides.